Products

 “Rice Kefiran”, rice grown Lactobacillus and its products

 Rice Kefiran is produced by cultivating Lactobacillus kefiranofaciens, which lives in the kefir, in a rice medium.
-This unique idea has resulted in a health food ingredient that is free of fat and other ingredients from milk.
+This innovative approach has led to a health food ingredient that is free of fat and other ingredients from milk.

 Also we are particular about the ingredients we use in our products.
 For Rice Kefiran, we use branded organic rice of Japan since it is the most important ingredient for us in achieving uncompromisingly high quality.

 In developing Rice Kefiran, we have chosen the combination of rice and fermentation as a key concept out of respect for traditional Japanese food culture.
-As typified by Aspergillus oryzae, Japan has a variety of local fermented foods which taken root in each regions of Japan.
+As typified by Aspergillus oryzae, Japan has a variety of local fermented foods which has taken root in each region of Japan.
 The rich variety of fermented foods have formed the history and culture linked to the climate and customs in each region.
-Rice, which is the Japanese staple food for centuries, is a superfood rich in not only carbohydrates but also vitamins, minerals, and dietary fibers.
+Rice, Japanese staple food for centuries, is a superfood rich in not only carbohydrates but also vitamins, minerals, and dietary fiber.

 Rice Kefiran is such a healthy food that draws out the power of rice through lactic acid fermentation.